UKHomeOfficeForms/hof/documentation/controllers.md

 ```

 ### Step

+The controller for a step is used if specific behaviour for a step is needed for a given step - for example having more heavily customised validation that may for example call on a third party service.

 To add a controller to a step, pass the controller to the `controller` option of the appropriate step options.
 ```js